ghoshRitesh12/Hress/content/terms.md

 Please review this section and the ["PROHIBITED ACTIVITIES"](#_7-prohibited-activities) section carefully prior to using our Services to understand the (a) rights you give us and (b) obligations you have when you post or upload any content through the Services.

-**Submissions:** By directly sending us any question, comment, suggestion, idea, feedback, or other information about the Services ("Submissions"), you agree to assign to us all intellectual property rights in such Submission.
+**Submissions:** By directly sending us any question, comment, suggestion, idea, feedback, or other information about the Services, you agree to assign to us all intellectual property rights in such Submission.
 You agree that we shall own this Submission and be entitled to its unrestricted use and dissemination for any lawful purpose, commercial or otherwise, without acknowledgment or compensation to you.

 **You are responsible for what you post or upload:** By sending us Submissions through any part of the Services you: